Been using my vero4k as a docker for over 1 year now, and I’ve heard some thoughts about using/repurpose your aging 4k.

 .deb and all source can be found at:

 Ps.
-For those that don’t know how to install shell:
+For those that don’t know how to download and install in shell(ssh):

 Does this keep the vero4k on bullseye? or does this use bookworm?